organicmaps/organicmaps/search/search_quality/README.txt

     i) Run gen-samples.lisp script to get search queries with lists of vital or relevant responses in JSON format.
 For example:

-       ./gen-samples.lisp < samples.lisp > samples.json
+       ./gen-samples.lisp < samples.lisp > samples.jsonl

    ii) Run features_collector_tool from the build directory.
        For example:

        features_collector_tool --mwm_path path-to-downloaded-maps \
-         --json_in samples.json \
+         --json_in samples.jsonl \
          --stats_path /tmp/stats.txt \
          2>/dev/null >samples.csv

-       runs search engine on all queries from samples.json, prints useful info to /tmp/stats.txt and generates a CSV file with search engine output on each query.
+       runs search engine on all queries from samples.jsonl, prints useful info to /tmp/stats.txt and generates a CSV file with search engine output on each query.